Bob Hannum Polishes Historic Markers in Time for the 250th

 I recommended signage which is proven to reduce vandalism.
 I also suggested coating the entire surface with a polymer for added protection which we agreed to do in the future.

+I plan to coat “Whale Dance” in the spring.
 As part of my guarantee, I will return to inspect this work annually for free.

 Filed Under: Restoration Tagged With: Arts Management Services LLC, Graffiti, Jim Sardonis, restoration, Robert Hannum, sculpture, Whale Dance